How to Incorporate in Arizona

 The legal name of your corporation may not conflict with any other registered name.
 Check availability of your desired name by conducting a name search.

-File articles of incorporation to create your corporation.
+File the articles of incorporation to create your corporation.

 Mail, in-person, or online.